BBeese/Interview-Prep/README.md

 ## "__" means private variable
 ```

+**Abstraction** - Abstraction means using simple things to represent complexity.
+We all know how to turn the TV on, but we don’t need to know how it works in order to enjoy it.
+In Java, abstraction means simple things like objects, classes, and variables represent more complex underlying code and data.
+This is important because it lets avoid repeating the same work multiple times.

+	Abstraction as an OOP concept in Java works by letting programmers create useful, reusable tools.
+For example, a programmer can create several different types of objects.
+These can be variables, functions, or data structures.
+Programmers can also create different classes of objects.
+These are ways to define the objects.
+	Consider your mobile phone, you just need to know what buttons are to be pressed to send a message or make a call, What happens when you press a button, how your messages are sent, how your calls are connected is all abstracted away from the user.

 **Inheritance** - lets programmers create new classes that share some of the attributes of existing classes.
 This lets us build on previous work without reinventing the wheel.

 It works by letting a new class adopt the properties of another.
 We call the inheriting class a subclass or a child class.
 The original class is often called the parent.
 We use the keyword extends to define a new class that inherits properties from an old class